Edwin David Aponte

 Edwin David Aponte (born 4 August 1957) is a Puerto Rican-American cultural historian, religious studies scholar, and contributor to the development of Christianity among Hispanic and Latino/a Americans.
 His research focuses on the interplay between religion and culture, especially Hispanic/Latino(a) religions, African-American religions, North American religious history, and congregational studies.
 He is one of a small number of U.S. Hispanic historians of Christianity.

-Aponte currently serves as Dean of the Theological School at Drew University in (Madison, NJ).
+In late 2025 Aponte serves as Dean of the Theological School at Drew University in Madison, NJ.

 Early life and education

-Aponte was born in Bridgeport, Connecticut of Roman Catholic Puerto Rican parents.
+Aponte was born in Bridgeport, Connecticut, of Roman Catholic Puerto Rican parents.
 Aponte attended public schools in Bridgeport, graduating from Bassick High School in 1975.
 His family is from Salinas, Puerto Rico between Guayama and Ponce on the southern side of the island.
 His father Domingo David Aponte was born in Coamo.
 His mother Ana Raquel Ortiz was born in Salinas.

 Aponte received a B.A. in Biblical and Theological Studies from Gordon College (Massachusetts) in 1979, a M.A. in Theological Studies with a concentration in Old Testament from Gordon-Conwell Theological Seminary in 1982, a M.A. in Religion in 1994 and Ph.D. in religion in 1998 both from Temple University in Philadelphia, Pennsylvania.
 He is an ordained teaching elder (minister of Word and Sacrament) in the Presbyterian Church (U.S.A.).